binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter5.md

 ### Wi-Fi Access Points

-In terms of long and complex passphrases, there are no real risks here, other than the fact that those without password vaults will be pushed toward using them.
-This should be looked at as a bonus.
+In terms of long and complex pass-phrases, there are no real risks here, other than the fact that those without password vaults will be pushed toward using them.
+This should be looked at, as a bonus.
 Yes, there may be some initial frustration, but that will soon be replaced with a solution that is both convenient and that elevates security.
 This affects not just those using password vaults, but anyone related to the people using them, because unique credential sets become so much easier to use and ubiquitous.

 #### Hiding the SSID